You might have heard about “the impossible triangle” which has triggerred heated discussion in cryptocurrency communities.

 Vitalik Buterin Version

-The impossible triangle theory of the popular version results from “Vitalik”, which means that blockchain system cannot simultaneously combine decentralization, scalability and security.
+The most popular version of the impossible triangle theory is the one by “Vitalik”.
+What proposed is that blockchain system cannot simultaneously combine decentralization, scalability and security.
 The triangle is widely quoted in various presentations, reports, articles and even white papers.